US prepares for possible Iranian reprisal after drone strike

 The main hub for American military air operations throughout the Middle East is located at al-Udeid air base in Qatar – within easy range of Iranian missiles.
 American forces also are stationed in the United Arab Emirates and Kuwait.
 The Navy’s 5th Fleet, which operates throughout the region, is based at Bahrain.

-Meanwhile on Capitol Hil in the U.S.l, Democrats prepared largely symbolic resolutions under the War Powers Act to limit the president’s military actions regarding Iran.
+Meanwhile on Capitol Hill in the U.S., Democrats prepared largely symbolic resolutions under the War Powers Act to limit the president’s military actions regarding Iran.
 In a letter to House Democrats, Speaker Nancy Pelosi called the airstrike on Soleimani “provocative and disproportionate” and said it had “endangered our servicemembers, diplomats and others by risking a serious escalation of tensions with Iran.”

 Congress, which has the sole power to declare war, has complained that Trump did not provide advance notice of his airstrike in Baghdad.
 Trump did meet the 48-hour deadline required by the War Powers Act to notify Congress after the deadly drone strike.
 The document was classified, and no public version was released.